 This concept radically turns the sales process on its head.
-You will need to train your sales team how to just shut up when the buyer is ready throwing their money at you.
+You will need to train your sales team how to just shut up when the buyer is ready to throw their money at you.

-Blogging is a time-intensive activity, but when you consider that each blog post is a potential entry point for a future consumer, it takes much of sting out of the process.
-You investment today will reap customers tomorrow.
+Blogging is a time-intensive activity, but when you consider that each blog post is a potential entry point for a future consumer, it takes much of the sting out of the process.
+Your investment today will reap customers tomorrow.
 To me, that is a pretty sound business decision.

 Types of Website Content

 - Time efficient

 - 90% of executives check their inboxes regularly

 - An example of a “micro-transaction”; the prospective customer has already given you permission to contact them